Bitter Rice

+Released by Lux Film, Bitter Rice was a commercial success in Europe and the United States.
+It was nominated for the Palme d'Or at the 1949 Cannes Film Festival, and was nominated for the 1950 Academy Award for Best Story.

+In 2008, the film was included on the Italian Ministry of Cultural Heritage’s 100 Italian films to be saved, a list of 100 films that "have changed the collective memory of the country between 1942 and 1978."

 Plot

-The film begins at the start of the rice-planting season in northern Italy.
-In an effort to escape the law, two small-time thieves, Francesca (Doris Dowling) and Walter (Vittorio Gassman), hide among the crowds of female workers heading to the rice paddies in the Province of Vercelli in the upper reaches of Piedmont in the Po Valley.
-While attempting to board the train for the fields, the pair runs into Silvana (Silvana Mangano), a peasant rice worker.
+In an effort to escape the law, two small-time thieves, Francesca and Walter, hide among the crowds of female workers heading to the rice paddies in the Province of Vercelli in the upper reaches of Piedmont in the Po Valley.
+While attempting to board the train for the fields, the pair runs into Silvana, a peasant rice worker.
 Francesca boards the train with Silvana, who introduces her to the planters' way of life.
 Francesca does not have a work permit, and struggles with the other "illegals" to find a place on the rice fields.
 After initial resistance from documented workers and bosses, the illegals are allowed a place in the fields.
-At work in the fields, Silvana and Francesca meet a soon-to-be-discharged soldier, Marco (Raf Vallone), who unsuccessfully tries to attract Silvana's interest.
+At work in the fields, Silvana and Francesca meet a soon-to-be-discharged soldier, Marco, who unsuccessfully tries to attract Silvana's interest.

 Toward the end of the working season, Walter arrives at the rice farm and becomes involved in a plot to steal a large quantity of rice.
 Excited by his criminal lifestyle, Silvana becomes attracted to Walter.
 She causes a diversion to help him carry out the heist, but Francesca and Marco manage to stop Walter and his accomplices.
 Francesca and Silvana face each other, armed with hand-guns.
 Francesca confronts Silvana and explains that she has been heartlessly manipulated by Walter.
 In response, Silvana turns her gun on Walter and kills him.
 Soon afterwards, her guilt leads her to commit suicide.
 As the other rice workers depart, they pay tribute to her by sprinkling rice upon her body.